 After daydreaming about my memories with the Mass Effect series, I went to research any games in its vain.
 I keep on top of the big game releases, so I did not expect to run into anything.
 Unfortunately, I was right.
 The closest games to Mass Effect this generation are Dragon Age Inquisition and Witcher 3.
 Why don’t we look at the new IP from this gaming generation (8th) and compare them to the 7th.
 I will present a list of what I deemed significant from each generation and match up 7th generation IP with its closest 8th generation counterpart.
 Smaller titles (indies, AA, portable, etc.) are indicated with an asterisk.
-Also, Modern Warfare and God of War were so generation defining that I decided to include them on the list.
+Also, Modern Warfare and God of War were so generation defining that I decided to include them on the list although they did not originate in the generation where they’re listed.

 MASS EFFECT –> (NONE)